qazuor/reactFormToolkit/docs/public/docs/en/contributing.md

-# Contributing to React Form Toolkit
+# Contributing to Qazuor React Form Toolkit

-We welcome contributions to React Form Toolkit!
+We welcome contributions to **Qazuor React Form Toolkit**!
 This guide will help you get started with the development process.

 ## Getting Started